Catalog of Courses

 - PS358 Environment, Health, and Security*

 Students must have completed at least four credits in the minor to undertake the integrative experience.
 The integrative experience may take several forms, delineated below:

 - It may be an approved thesis or tutorial paper within their major.
-Counts as 1 of the 6 credits.
+Counts as one of the six credits.

-- In lieu of the prior options, the student may complete an approved global health internship that is the equivalent of a full time internship of at least 4 weeks in length, and one that results in a final paper.
+- In lieu of the prior options, the student may complete an approved global health internship that is the equivalent of a full-time internship of at least four weeks in length, and one that results in a final paper.
 Specific internship and paper requirements to be determined by faculty directors.
-1 credit.
+One credit.
 (Note, we are currently in discussions with Summer Session about a possible internship offering.)

-- If options 1 through 3 do not apply, the student can apply to complete an independent study with a faculty member during senior year.
-1 credit.
+- If options one through three do not apply, the student can apply to complete an independent study with a faculty member during senior year.
+One credit.